fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Savior and evil-doing figures that appear in the major signs include:

-The Mahdi, i.e. the "Rightly Guided One", is a messianic figure descended from Muhammad through Ali, who (with the help of Jesus) will defeat the Dajjal, reestablish Islamic law, rid the world of bid'a (religious innovation), and fill it with justice;

-The Sufyani is a tyrant whose career of murdering innocent women and children will be cut short when he and his army are swallowed up by the earth on their way to seize and kill the Mahdi.

 </details><details><summary>

 ## What to do if Al Qiyamah starts?